August 3rd 2021

 • It’s normal for the menstrual cycle to become a little shorter after a woman has turned 40, with periods occurring every 26 days instead of 28.
 This change does not signify you are approaching the menopause.

-• Testing to see if you are in the perimenopause can be very difficult, as the ovaries work so erratically and hormone levels change from day to day.
+• Testing to see if you are in the perimenopause can be very difficult, as the ovaries work so erratically and hormone levels change from day-to-day.

-• There is no accurate way of predicting when you are going to become menopausal, though some factors – such as smoking, a family history of an earlier menopause, or having your womb removed – can mean you are slightly more likely to have an earlier menopause than the average woman.
+• There is no accurate way of predicting when you are going to become menopausal, though some factors – such as smoking, a family history of earlier menopause, or having your womb removed – can mean you are slightly more likely to have an earlier menopause than the average woman.

 Extracted from Menopause – The Answers by Dr Rosemary Leonard, published by Orion Spring, £14.99.
 To buy the book click here.